ShuklaGroup/CDS_Projects_2024/Group_9/README.md

 ## Hyperparameter Tuning
 Hyperparameter tuning was performed using 6 separate notebooks to take advantage of parallel sessions on Kaggle.
 The results of the tuning are stored in the format `{layers}_{hidden units}`.
 Each notebook explored a different combination of layers and hidden units to optimize model performance efficiently.

+## Validation and Error Analysis
+- A `validation.ipynb` notebook is provided, which computes the properties of the generated molecules using ORCA.
+- An `error.ipynb` notebook compares the mean absolute error of a specified property across the different hyperparameter combinations.

 ## Results
 - Generated molecules exhibit the desired properties as validated using xtb and ORCA.
 - The model demonstrates the ability to generate molecules for applications in drug discovery, semiconductor materials, and renewable energy.

 ---

-For additional details, refer to the project notebooks and results folder.
+For additional details, refer to the project notebooks and results.